 This information is to answer your queries about payments to or from the Council.
 It is for adults who are having their care fully funded or partly funded by us.
 See Adult social care for more about paying for care.

 To check the progress of your application, you need to contact your Social worker who will be able to advise you.

 How the fees are paid

-If you are having a short stay in care or receiving care at home we will invoice you for the amount we have assessed you to pay.
-Invoices are normally sent out three weeks after the end of the month in which care was given.
+We will invoice you for the amount we have assessed you to pay.
+Invoices are normally sent out every four weeks.

-If you have any concerns about not having received an invoice, you can contact the Social Services Income Team on 01962 847636.
+If you have any concerns about not having received an invoice, you can contact Adults Health & Care on 0300 555 1386

 Benefit and pension payments